CusanzaBros/vscode-net-tools/README.md

 ## Contributions

+This project was written and is maintained by Zach Cusanza.
 Please submit issues with this extension and feature requests to the [vscode-net-tools github repo](https://github.com/CusanzaBros/vscode-net-tools/issues).

 Contributions are also welcome!